walinejs/waline/docs/en/server/databases.md

 | `PG_PREFIX`          |          | `wl_`     | PostgreSQL table prefix    |

-## Github
+## GitHub

-Waline supports storing comment data in a CSV file format in the Github repository.
-To use Github as data storage, you need to apply for Personal access tokens.
+Waline supports storing comment data in a CSV file format in the GitHub repository.
+To use GitHub as data storage, you need to apply for Personal access tokens.
 You can click on <kbd>Generate new token</kbd> to apply for it at <https://github.com/settings/tokens>.
 Check the permission option below **repo** option is used to obtain read and write permissions for the repository.

 | Environment Variable | Required | Default   | Description                |
 |------------|---------|------|------|